 Steven Ash, MD, Clinical Dean (UK)

-Tiffany Ciolek, National Director of Admissions and Training
+Tiffany Ciolek, Vice President of Enrollment and Marketing

 Golden Jackson, PhD, Assistant Dean for Service Learning and Community Affairs

-Kimberly Kirkland, PsyD, Interim Associate Clinical Dean for Clinical Student Affairs
+Kimberly Kirkland, PsyD, Assistant Dean for Student Affairs

 Hiroko Yoshida, PhD, Associate Dean of Academic Affairs